JoeRobich/fd-propertiespanel/README.md

 [Version 0.8.1](http://goo.gl/ExZBe)

 ## History
+**v0.8.2** - Fixed issue running with FD4.5.
+Moved icon resource into the plugin.
 **v0.8.1** - Now targets the .Net 2.0 Framework.
 **v0.8** - Various performance and bugfixes.
 **v0.2** - Added a Goto Declaration Action to the OutlineProvider.
 Added the ability to rename classes and members in the OutlineProvider.
 Added the ability to rename files to the FilesProvider.